-Avoid the Life-Altering Consequences of a Colorado Weapons Conviction
+Avoid the Life-Altering Consequences of a Colorado Weapons Conviction in Denver

 In Colorado and across the country, second amendment rights are always a hot button topic, but these days more than ever.
 As national attention turns to gun laws, state and federal courts are cracking down on weapon offenses with a vengeance.